 The bottom line

 Based on the available evidence, women with benign breast disease should avoid coffee consumption.
-Moderate coffee consumption appears to be safe for most postmenopausal women, including breast cancer survivors.
+Light to moderate coffee consumption appears to be safe for most postmenopausal women, including breast cancer survivors.
 Drinking coffee may be beneficial for those undergoing treatment with tamoxifen.
 The potential risks of heavy coffee consumption appear to outweigh the potential benefits for most premenopausal women and it would appear prudent for them to limit coffee consumption.
 Coffee should not be consumed during chemotherapy.

 We present these tentative conclusions for the many coffee drinkers who cannot wait until more definitive studies are published to decide whether to drink coffee.
 However, more research is needed to clarify the association between coffee drinking and breast cancer risk and prognosis.